 Carl graduated with a B.S in Physics from Stanford University, where he received the Dean’s Award for Academic Accomplishment.
 He then completed a PhD in chemical physics at Harvard University, where he was a Karplus Fellow.
 During graduate studies, Carl also spent a year at École Normale Supérieure in Paris working under Physics Nobel Laureate Claude Cohen-Tannoudji.
 Carl has authored 17 peer-reviewed scientific publications and has made several inventions in nanoelectronics, such as novel nanowire photonic circuit elements.

 Dr Shiladitya Sengupta is a Venture Partner with Navam Capital.
-He is Assistant Professor at Harvard Medical School and is also member of the steering committee at the Regenerative Medicine Center at the Brigham and Women's Hospital in Boston, United States.
-Shiladitya has a long track record as a successful life sciences entrepreneur, and is the Co-Founder of Cerulean Pharmaceuticals, Mitra Biotech, Vyome Biosciences and Invictus Oncology.
-Shiladitya's academic research focuses on the development of novel nanomedicine for cancer and angiogenesis-based diseases.
+He is Associate Professor at Harvard Medical School and is also member of the steering committee at the Regenerative Medicine Center at the Brigham and Women’s Hospital in Boston, United States.
+Shiladitya has a long track record as a successful life sciences entrepreneur, and is the Co-Founder of Cerulean Pharmaceuticals, Mitra Biotech, Vyome Therapeutics and Alyssum Therapeutics.
+Shiladitya’s academic research focuses on the development of novel nanomedicine for cancer and angiogenesis-based diseases.
 In 2005, he was recognized as one of the top 35 innovators worldwide by MIT Technology Review magazine.

 He has also received the Era of Hope Scholar Award and the Innovator Collaborative Award from the US Department of Defense, the Coulter Foundation Career Award and the Shakuntala Amir Chand Award from the Indian Council for Medical Research.
 Shiladitya is an alumnus of the All India Institute of Medical Sciences, where he received the Geeta Mital Gold Medal, and completed his PhD as a Nehru Scholar from Trinity College at Cambridge University in UK, following which he was a Fellow at MIT before joining Harvard Medical School.
 Shiladitya has published over 35 peer-reviewed scientific papers, including in Nature and Proceedings of the National Academy of Sciences, and he is also listed as an inventor on several pending patents.

 Alan Rosling is Senior Advisor and Operating Partner at Navam Capital.
-A seasoned executive who has run businesses in a number of industries, he brings a wealth of strategic and operational experience to Navam’s investment team.
+A seasoned executive who has run businesses in a number of industries and diverse markets, he brings a wealth of strategic and operational experience to Navam’s investment team.

-Alan is Co-Founder of Kiran Energy, one of India’s leading solar power companies backed by a consortium of private equity funds.
-Kiran Energy has over 90 MW of solar power capacity operating in Gujarat and Rajasthan and is implementing new projects in Maharashtra, Karnataka and Tamil Nadu.
+Alan co-founded Kiran Energy, one of India’s leading solar power companies backed by a consortium of private equity funds, in 2010.
+Kiran Energy developed over 90 MW of solar power capacity operating in Gujarat, Rajasthan, Maharashtra, Karnataka and Tamil Nadu, and was acquired by the Hinduja Group in 2018.

-Prior to co-founding Kiran, Alan was Executive Director of Tata Sons Limited from 2004-2009, where he was responsible for internationalising the Tata Group.
-From 1998 to 2003, he was chairman of the Jardine Matheson Group in India.
+Prior to co-founding Kiran, Alan was Executive Director of Tata Sons Private Limited , the principal investment holding company of the Tata Group, from 2004-2009, and was responsible for internationalizing the businesses of the Tata Group.
+From 1998 to 2003, he was chairman of the Hong Kong-based conglomerate Jardine Matheson Group in India.

+Alan is chairman of NASDAQ-listed Azure Power, one of India’s leading renewable energy companies.
 He also chairs Griffin Growth Partners, a consulting firm advising international companies on their India and emerging markets business strategy.
-Alan is a non-executive director of UK-based Coats, a $1.6 billion textiles company, and Canada-based LNGaz, a small-scale LNG company he co-founded.
+Previously, Alan served as independent non-executive director of UK-based and London Stock Exchange-listed Coats plc, a $1.6 billion textiles company, and NASDAQ-listed Constellation Alpha Capital Corp.